frozon/passbook/README.md

 ...
 ```

-Passbook-ios includes rack middleware to make the job of supporting the passbook endpoints easier.
+Passbook includes rack middleware to make the job of supporting the passbook endpoints easier.
 You will need to configure the middleware as outlined above and then implement a class called Passbook::PassbookNotification.
 Below is an annotated implementation.

 ```
 module Passbook